MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

   - An IP range that uses an IP address and a Classless Inter-Domain Routing (CIDR) subnet mask (for example, 10.0.0.1/22 or 2001:db8::/48)
   - An IP range that uses an IP address and a dotted decimal subnet mask (for example, 10.0.0.1 255.255.252.0)

     If no IP addresses are specified and there's no rule definition, then no IP address will be allowed.
 To allow any IP address, create a rule and set 0.0.0.0/0 and ::/0.
 The IP addresses have to be in one of the following formats: IPv4 or IPv6 addresses with four numbers or a CIDR address range.
-For more information about using IPv4 or IPv6 see [Restrict access to DRM license and AES key delivery using IP allowlists](drm-content-protection-key-delivery-ip-allow.md).
+For more information, see [Restrict access to DRM license and AES key delivery using IP allowlists](drm-content-protection-key-delivery-ip-allow.md).

 - **Autostart on an event as you create it**.
 When autostart is set to true, the live event will start after creation.
 That means the billing starts as soon as the live event starts running.
 You must explicitly call `Stop` on the live event resource to halt further billing.
 For more information, see [Live event states and billing](live-event-states-billing-concept.md).

     Standby modes are available to start the live event in a lower-cost "allocated" state that makes it faster to move to a running state.
-This is useful for situations like hot pools that need to hand out channels quickly to streamers.
+It's useful for situations like hot pools that need to hand out channels quickly to streamers.

 - **A static host name and a unique GUID**.
 For an ingest URL to be predictive and easier to maintain in a hardware-based live encoder, set the `useStaticHostname` property to true.
 For detailed information, see [Live event ingest URLs](live-event-concept.md).